TheInformationLab/Tableau-Extension-KeepItFresh/README.md

 ## Update 7th of March 2022

 This extension is now also available as a Docker image.
+I have also created quick starts for self hosting via Render or Heroku.
+Use the instructions below to self-host this extension.

 ### Quick start